 Performance management is an ongoing, essential process.
 Without it, your team may fail to hit specific targets, and the business could suffer.
 It also means that your employees will be unable to develop and grow.

 However, what happens to performance management during a pandemic like COVID-19?
 Does it get paused?
 Does the remote nature of the new normal mean that performance management is unnecessary?
 Does social distancing mean that your team no longer has the same targets to hit or that individual improvement and enrichment no longer matter?
 We’ll explore these questions and more below.

 Should Performance Reviews Still Occur?

 If you’re one of the businesses still using formal performance reviews, now’s a great time to consider ditching those in favor of methods more attuned to the modern world.
 However, you may be wondering if those reviews should be continued during the pandemic.
 To answer that question, you’ll need to answer a couple of others.

 First, is your performance review process very well established?
 Second, is most of your team still working?
-If you answered affirmatively to both of those, then you may be able to continue with business as usual, although there’s a very strong argument to make now the time you get on board with modern performance management methods, rather than relying on yesteryear’s tools.
+If you answered affirmatively to both of those, then you may be able to continue with business as usual, although there’s a very strong argument to make now the time you get on board with modern performance management methods rather than relying on yesteryear’s tools.